Improv Tip #1 for...

 The good news is, it's very simple to become someone who people love to spend time with.
 There's a step-by-step way to take on habits that make people feel supported, connected and at ease with you.
 And, you'll have more fun in the process.

-And, there are a huge, huge number of times when people reject ideas without thought.
-They reject them not on merit, not on principle, not on value... but because of habit.
+And, there are a huge, huge number of times when people reject ideas not on based on merit, not on principle, not on value... but because of habit.
+They just have the habit of saying no. How do you change that?
+With training and practice.

 This is vital in businesses.
 In business meetings, people are constantly shooting down ideas.
 Hours get wasted, people feel hurt, and amazing possibilities get lost forever.
 All because of thoughtless communication.

 Many companies bring in improv training -- companies like Pixar, Google and Disney.
-Many companies now find ways to enforce this idea.
-If you're in a meeting and you shoot down someone's idea, you have to put a dollar in the collection jar.
+And many now find ways to enforce these concepts.
+For example, if you're in a meeting and you shoot down someone's idea, you have to put a dollar in the collection jar.

-That's because those companies realize the immense value of new ideas.
+That's because those companies realize the immense value of ideas.

 You'll find you have more enjoyable conversations, ideas will flow more easily, and you'll take advantage of more opportunities.